Nathan Colmer | Van Dyk Group

 Water damaged sheetrock

-This only names a few of the issues that you should be concerned with when purchasing a home in the LBI real estate market after Hurricane Sandy, and that is why it is of the utmost importance to inspect any property.
-For a prospective buyer in the LBI real estate market, it may be a great comfort to have a clean home inspection after Hurricane Sandy as it is excellent proof of the strength and durability of the home.
+The above list only names a few of the issues you should be concerned with when purchasing a home in the LBI real estate market that has been suspected of having sustained flooding in some capacity.
+For a prospective buyer in the LBI real estate market, flooding needs to be taken very seriously, and a home inspection and a mold test are great ways to ensure the home is safe for occupancy.